hadley/adv-r/OO-essentials.md

 There's also one other system that's not quite OO, but it's important to mention here, and that's

 * __primitive__: implemented at C-level and switches between different types of base data structures.
 Not user extensible.
-This is basically equivalent to writing an R function that uses `switch(typeof(x))`
+This is basically equivalent to writing an R function that uses `switch(typeof(x))`.
+Everything else is built on top of this system: S3 objects are primitive objects with a special attributes, S4 objects are a special type of primitive object, and RC are a combination of S4 and environments (another primitive type).
+Base objects are discussed in [[data structures]]

 This leads to four types of object in R: base objects (no OO), S3, S4 and ref classes.
 It's most important to understand what sort of object you have, and how method dispatch works for each type.